-Civil & Environmental Engineering - the university guidelines are adequate with a slight preference for a Windows machine (for software compatability)
+Civil & Environmental Engineering - the university guidelines are adequate with a slight preference for a Windows machine (for software compatibility)

 Electrical & Computer Engineering - recommendations

 Math Placement Exam: The math placement exam consists of two parts, algebra and pre-calculus and trigonometry, and determines your first math course, either Calculus or Pre-Calculus.
 This online exam should be completed shortly after submitting your deposit, and ideally no later than June 1st.
+You can access the math placement exam through the myumassd portal, under student resources, new students.
 For students who place into Pre-Calculus, it is strongly recommended you reach out to ES3 for options on how to become calculus ready for Fall (which usually requires completing pre-calculus during the summer).

 Academic Advising and Course Registration: Students are invited to experience their first (virtual) academic advising session in June.
 This session reviews academic advising in the college, explains curriculum requirements, and provides information on how to be successful in the first semester.
 For those students not able to participate in the webinar, a recording of the session is available on this page.
 All of our first-year students are block enrolled in their courses to ensure you are enrolled in courses needed for your degree.
 Please do not make adjustments to your course schedule on your own.
 ES3 advisors are here to assist you with the changes as you learn to navigate COIN and understand your requirements.

 Advanced Placement (AP), CLEP, and International Baccalaureate (IB) Credits: The university awards credits to students depending on the score received, exam taken, and level of exam.
 Students should submit the appropriate materials to the Registrar's office for review and posting to the transcript.
 Please note: credit will be accepted at the discretion of the College of Engineering.